facebookresearch/ParlAI/parlai/agents/hugging_face/README.md

 ## DialoGPT

-To use GPT2, run your command with the flag: `-m hugging_face/dialogpt`.
+To use DialoGPT, run your command with the flag: `-m hugging_face/dialogpt`.

 ### Examples
 **Talk to DialoGPT large in interactive mode, with beam size 10, 3-gram beam blocking, and minimum beam length 25:**